All You Need To Know About Composting & How To Make Yours

 Conserves Water

-Compost has the capacity to retain and transfer water efficiently through the soil.
+Compost can retain and transfer water efficiently through the soil.

 Compost prevents water from flowing off the land and this is possible through increased infiltration.